phelps-sg/llm-cooperation/jupyter-book/background.md

 In the context of AI alignment and non-zero-sum games, this underscores the importance of considering not only the cognitive capacity of AI agents but also their understanding and adherence to social norms.
-The ability of AI systems to adapt their behavior based on natural language prompts and to engage in reciprocal cooperation, e.g. Tit-for-Tat, is crucial for creating AI agents that can better align with human values in complex, non-zero-sum settings.
+The ability of AI systems to adapt their behavior based on natural language prompts and to engage in reciprocal cooperation is crucial for creating AI agents that can better align with human values in complex, non-zero-sum settings.

 By investigating the behavior of AI-generated agents in the iterated Prisoner's Dilemma and other social dilemmas